 Want to know where to enjoy incredible views of the Inner Bay of Lake Erie and Long Point?
 It’s at Inasphere Wines?
 Currently a family-run, working vegetable farm and winery, this is the lowest elevation farm in all of Norfolk County.

 Ryan and his wife Shantel, are the 3rd generation to own and work the farm.
 Ryan is a winemaker and studied at Niagara College and Jackson Triggs to hone his winemaking skills.
 What’s incredibly unique is that he has grown up on the property, manages the vines and also produces the wine.
-Very intimate knowledge of the land and what he is putting in bottle for people to enjoy.
+Very intimate knowledge of the land and what he is putting in bottles for people to enjoy.

 We didn’t enter their building except to use the washroom, we conducted tastings outside from a distance.
 We sampled their Dry Riesling, Sauvignon Blanc, Grey Area (lightly pressed Pinot Noir – red grape but produced as a unique white wine), and also their Cabernet Franc.
 Grey Area was fantastic!

-Having done this tour with Amanda and Ride The Bine, I can unequivocally say that our safety, social distancing and hygiene was of the utmost importance.
+Having done this tour with Amanda and Ride The Bine, I can unequivocally say that our safety, social distancing and hygiene were of the utmost importance.
 I have confidence recommending this tour to anyone wanting a safe and enjoyable guided beer and wine tour with a fantastic animator who knows everything there is to know about the area!

 CHECK OUT OUR DAY HERE – VIDEO COURTESY OF RUDDERLESS TRAVEL: